 Vacant

 Rep. Eric Swalwell (D) resigned the same day as Gonzales, also facing sexual misconduct allegations and a pending expulsion vote.
 D+20 district — safe Democratic hold.
-Gov. Newsom set special election for August 18, with the primary on June 16.
+June 16 top-two primary completed.
+Wahab (D) and Hernandez advanced.
+Special election set for August 18.

 FL-20 VacancyFL-20